 The second dress up was all about function, it was gonna be covered by a parka anyways, so wear just enough of a costume to get the candy, if you we’re Luke, then maybe just the boots and the wig, if it was Magnum you could get away with just the moustache (what’s creepy is old ladies used to love little boys in moustaches “We’ll aren’t you a handsome little man!”)
 I felt so dirty, but it was all for the candy, at least that’s what I told myself to make it through to the next house.
 It was all about mobility, you had to be in and out quick.
 Candy, next house, candy, next house.
 No pushing and shoving, we were all there for the same reason, come on people keep it moving.
 The more houses we hit, the more candy we get, was my motto.
 If my sister and I were doing it right it was hard for our parents to keep up, that was the sweet spot, pun intended.
 And all of you older kids, you know who you are, the ones that are just a little too old to be trick or treating.
 The ones that come up to your door, get their candy, jump in their car and drive away.
 Not cool, you are literally taking candy from a baby, get a job, get a life, don’t be a halloweenie.
 Take out your little brother trick or treating and when you get home steal his candy when he’s not looking, if he has enough he’ll never notice.
 That’s what big brothers are for.

 Last but not least is the constant barrage, by Hollywood, of horror movies around Halloween.
 If I have to see another Saw I think I’ll kill myself… but in a weird and interesting way involving puzzles and clever conundrums so I can prolong the agony before I die a gruesome death.
-You see in the Saw movies that same scenario happens over and over again, stitched together will feeble and barely cohesive plot points but the scary part is at the end of it, I’m still alive and out 14 bucks!!!
+You see in the Saw movies that same scenario happens over and over again, stitched together with feeble and barely cohesive plot points but the scary part is at the end of it, I’m still alive and out 14 bucks!!!
 The horror… And one more thing, The Human Centipede!!
 WTF, like WTF times a hundred.
 Can you imagine pitching that idea to your mother?
 “You see Ma, the people are sewn together ass too mouth, Ma wait where are you going?
 I’m not even at the best part yet…” Someone please write a script where Jigsaw and the human centipede devour each other in a daisy chain of filth and debauchery and then never, ever film it.
 Don’t be a Halloweenie Hollywood, spread your horror over some of the other festive seasons please, let’s not cram it all into one month, I can only take so much depravity, and that’s just the writing, bah dum bum!

 So go out and indulge, toilet paper a house, take your kid out trick or treating, go a little crazy, dress up, make a mess, eat some junk, make the holiday what it was meant to be.
 Fun.